 Of course, besides removing irritating foods and healing your body from the inside, it is also important to keep your skin moisturized.

-I make my own body butter using coconut oil, shea butter, cocoa butter, and essential oils.
-I sell it on Etsy, if you’re interested in trying it.
+I make my own body butter (recipe coming soon) using coconut oil, shea butter, cocoa butter, and essential oils.
 It helps so much with keeping my skin moisturized and helping with the healing process, without clogging my skin or irritating it with harmful chemicals.

 Another quick topical treatment I use – I mix lavender essential oil, melaleuca (tea tree) essential oil, and fractionated coconut oil together in a rollerball.
 I apply it to any patches of eczema I have and it helps SO MUCH with keeping the itch down.